Certificate of Acceptance

 A COA does not relieve the owner of the building (or proposed building) of any duty or responsibility under any other Act relating to or affecting the building (or proposed building).
 A COA also does not permit the construction, alteration, demolition, or removal of the building (or proposed building) if that construction, alteration, demolition, or removal would be in breach of any other Act.

-The granting of a COA does not remove the need to obtain a retrospective resource consent if one is required under the Western Bay of Plenty District Plan.
+The granting of a COA does not remove the need to obtain a retrospective resource consent if one is required under the Central Hawke's Bay District Plan.

 An application for a Certificate of Acceptance will not be accepted where: